EPCCed/archer-python/README.md

 #### What you will need

-- Your Laptop (Windows/MacOS/Linux) and eduroam credetials to connect to wifi
+- Your Laptop (Windows/MacOS/Linux) and a wifi connection (with eduroam credentials or as guest)
 - Anaconda distribution of Python Version 3.5 or above.
 This may be downloaded from https://www.continuum.io/
 - The course material should be downloaded from this repository